persinammon/route-planner/README.md

 during variable reassignment of start and end coordinates.
 Using floats means the user is forced to write the number as a float e.g. `10f` or `10.0`.
 - Filled out methods in [`route_planner.cpp`](), with helpful comments on potential errors and additional information.
-All methods filled out are marked by a TODO. :~)
+All methods filled out are marked by a TODO. :~) As said earlier, worked with pointers and references.

 <img src="map.png" width="600" height="450" />